TheAlienMann/EssentialApp/README.md

 The fun part!

+For some reason, Swift Package doesn't support storyboard.
+I mean you do can have a storyboard and setup all your UI components there, but the problem is that you can't call it (or maybe that is what I have experienced.), you do can though setup the UIs in xib files, and just call them the way you'd

 #### Pros
-* For some reason, Swift Package doesn't support storyboard.
+*

 #### Cons